top of page

 Beanpot University

-Hockey has been played at Boston University since 1918.
-The team is among the most successful college squads in the nation, with a resume that includes five national championships, 22 Frozen Fours, and 36 NCAA Tournament appearances.
-They are also the most successful of Boston’s four Beanpot schools, having won the prestigious midseason tournament 30 times.
+Hockey has been played at Boston University since 1917.
+The team is among the most successful college squads in the nation, with a resume that includes 38 NCAA Tournament appearances, 23 Frozen Fours and 5 national championships.
+They are also the most successful of Boston’s four Beanpot schools, having won the prestigious midseason tournament 31 times.
 This has led to the school being nicknamed “Beanpot University.”

-Eighty-one former Terriers have made it to the National Hockey League.
-Seven of them have had their name engraved on the Stanley Cup.
-In addition, 37 Terriers have represented their countries at the Olympics, including four players from the legendary 1980 United States Olympic team.
+92 former Terriers have made it to the National Hockey League.
+Ten of them have had their name engraved on the Stanley Cup.
+In addition, 49 Terriers have represented their countries at the Olympics, including four players from the legendary 1980 United States Olympic team.

-In any college arena or stadium, much of the atmosphere at a given game is driven by the student section and band.
+At any college hockey game, much of the atmosphere is driven by the student section and band.
 Despite playing in a modern arena with all sorts of bells and whistles at their disposal, the Boston University game day staff let the students do the bulk of the work.
-The large video board and PA system are used to supplement, not replace, the noise generated by the students.
+The large video board and PA system are used to supplement, not replace, the noise generated by the students and pep band.

-The large pep band plays during most play stoppages, and the students fill up section 118, spilling out into neighboring sections.
-The students come armed with a repertoire of chants, songs, and routines designed to rattle the opposition and entertain themselves.
-While some of the noise coming from the student section may be a bit salty and over the top for some, there is no doubting the home-ice advantage it gives the Terriers.
+Instead of relying on pre-recorded music, the band plays during most play stoppages.
+The student section fills up the north end zone sections and comes armed with a repertoire of chants, songs and routines designed to rattle the opposition and entertain themselves.
+While some of the noise coming from the student section may be a bit salty for some, there is no doubting the home ice advantage it gives the Terriers.

-In addition, drafts, and home-ice enough are going on at Agganis Arena to keep the casual or younger fan entertained as well.
+In addition, there is enough going on at Agganis Arena to keep the casual fan.
 Rhett, the school’s mascot, wanders around interacting with fans.
-Pee-wee players take the ice during intermissions, and t-shirt tosses, trivia contests, and online contests give fans chances to take home some BU gear.
+Pee-wee players take the ice during intermissions, and t-shirt tosses, trivia contests and online contests give fans chances to take home some BU gear.

 The Paradise Rock Club, known nationally for giving bands like U2 and REM their first area shows, is located a block away from Agganis Arena.
 It continues to host both local acts and up-and-coming national acts.

-Not far beyond that are the tourist destinations of Copley Square, Back Bay, Boston Common fans, Out-of-town, stopped, and Chinatown.
-All are easily accessed by the Green Line, which has stopped up and down Commonwealth Avenue.
+If you expand your search to beyond Agganis Arena’s immediate neighborhood, Kenmore Square and Fenway Park are just over a mile away.
+Not far beyond that are the tourist destinations of Copley Square, Back Bay, Boston Common and Chinatown.
+All are easily accessed by the Green Line, which has stops up and down Commonwealth Avenue.

 Fans 4

-Boston University averages around 4,500 fans per game annually, which ranks them in the top 20 nationwide.
+Boston University averages around 4,500 fans annually, which ranks them in the top 20 nationwide.
 The crowds here are a mix of locals and alumni.
-In hockey-mad Boston, with numerous options for the local hockey fan, BU is one of the tops draws in the area.
+In hockey-mad Boston, with numerous options for the local hockey fan, BU is one of the top draws in the area.

 Access 3

 The city of Boston is a difficult one to drive around in, even on the best of days.
 Traffic jams and construction projects are a constant nuisance, not to mention streets dating back to colonial days that are laid out in seemingly random directions.
-With Agganis Arena’s location on Commonwealth Avenue, one of the main drags in the city, it’s fairly simple to find.
+Agganis Arena is located on Commonwealth Avenue, one of Boston’s busiest streets.
+If driving to a BU game, your best bet for parking is the Agganis Garage located underneath the arena.
+There is limited on-street parking in the area.
 Driving directions can be found here.

-Stadium Journey’s recommended method to arrive at the arena is to take the subway, known in Boston as the “T.” The Green Line’s B Train stops right at the front door of the arena at both St. Paul and Pleasant Street stop.
+Stadium Journey’s recommended method to arrive at the arena is to take the subway, known in Boston as the “T.” The Green Line’s B Train stops right at the front door of the arena at both the St. Paul and Pleasant Street stops.
 Detailed directions can be found here.

-Fans will enter Agganis Arena into a large indoor lobby.
+Agganis Arena features a large indoor lobby.
 Stairs on either end of the lobby take fans up to the concourse, which circles the entire rink.
-All of the facility’s concession stands, suites and restrooms are located on the concourse, which is surprisingly narrow for a rink of this size.
-It can be tough to navigate the crowds at times.
-The rink is only visible at certain points due to the presence of the suites.
+All of the facility’s concession stands, suites and rest rooms are located on the concourse, which is a bit narrow and can get crowded at peak times.
+Rest rooms, while numerous, are smallish.
+Time your trips wisely.

-Fans enter the steeply-pitched seating bowl at the top and walk down to their seats.
-All seats at Agganis Arena are individual red folding stadium seats, which are new and comfortable.
-Fans requiring accessible seating will find ample room at the top of the seating bowl.
+Fans enter the steeply pitched seating bowl at the top and walk down to their seats.
+All seats at Agganis Arena are individual red folding stadium seats.
+Fans requiring accessible seating will find ample room at the top of the seating bowl, along with some limited standing room.
 All seats offer excellent views of the action.

-Attending a game at Agganis Arena, while providing a less expensive alternative to professional hockey in Boston, is still a bit more expensive than the many other college teams in the area.
-Tickets to Terrier games cost $27, with parking at the garages in the area an additional $12.
+BU hockey is a bit more expensive than other colleges in the area, but not outrageously so.
+Tickets to Terrier games cost $23, while parking in local lots and garages will run an additional $12.
 Concessions, while a bit on the high side, are in line with other facilities in the area.

 Final Thoughts